senjansen/hacktiv8/phase0/week1/README.md

 [[**Self Training 5**] Create New Branch on Repository](https://github.com/hacktiv8/phase-0-activities/blob/master/modules/git-branch-anchor.md)

-## Friday,28 June 2019 - One Step to Become Expert in HTML and CSS!
+## Friday, 28 June 2019 - One Step to Become Expert in HTML and CSS!
 Creating my personal website using HTML and CSS.
 And also learn more about CSS by reading the references.

 ### Material & Reference: